trussworks/terraform-aws-saml-cognito/README.md

 SAML IDP.
 It can be used to provide authentication for apps running on the domains `my-app.int.my-corp.com` and `my-other-app.int.my-corp.com`.

-## Terraform Versions

-- Terraform 0.13 and newer.
-Pin module version to ~> 3.0.
-Submit pull requests to `main` branch.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements